Skip to content

 colima start --kubernetes

-Deploy the Flink and Confluent Platform operators (see Makefile in deployment/k8s and its readme).
+• Deploy Confluent Platform Flink operator: make deploy_cp_flink_operator (see Makefile in deployment/k8s and its readme) with makefile to simplify the deployment.

 Minikube